Examining the Boom of Chain Restaurants

 From huge cities to small towns, the chances are you are never more than five minutes away from a food outlet that is found in more than one location across the country.
 And the public cannot seem to get enough.

-Public demand has made chain restaurants the fastest growing sector in the entire industry seeing a consistent six per cent growth for the past two years and a growing sector is always great news for jobseekers and employers with more opportunities, security and a greater freedom than many have seen in a long time.
+Public demand has made chain restaurants the fastest growing sector in the entire industry seeing a consistent six per cent growth for the past two years.
+A growing sector is always great news for jobseekers and employers with more opportunities, security and a greater freedom than many have seen in a long time.
+Chef jobs have

 What are the current chain restaurant trends?

 Following a more positive economic outlook, the hospitality industry has seen a spike in fortune with greater numbers of people able to afford eating out on a more regular basis.
 Whether this may be an evening meal or an on the go breakfast or lunch, people are more willing than ever to use disposable income on food.

 Consumer trends now tend to value quality, round the clock food rather than pure speed of service.
 This has seen brands such as Subway and Domino’s see the biggest expansion of outlets in the sector by opening 216 new stores between them in the last financial year.

 The ‘Burger Boom’ has seen specialist restaurants such as Byron, Gourmet Burger King and the nation’s new favourite restaurant in Five Guys offer customers a much wider variety of choice and better value for money than established giants like McDonalds and Burger King.

 Companies that listen to their customers and focus more on what they specifically want – which has led to a significant shrinkage in menu sizes across the country – have seen the greatest rewards translated into both expandable and profitable businesses.